The violin is one of the most challenging but rewarding instruments to play.

 Learning to play the violin can also build self-reliance, self-esteem and self-awareness – qualities which make our students well-liked and well-adjusted.

-You’ve booked your child in for violin lessons in our Auckland or North Shore music school – that’s a great first step to help your child on their journey with music.
+You’ve booked your child in for violin lessons in our Auckland music school – that’s a great first step to help your child on their journey with music.
 You will now probably want to make sure your child gets as much from the experience of learning the violin as possible.

 Tip 1 – We’re always here if you need advice.